railsuser2014/openobject-doc-book-en/3/3_9/tax_structure.rst

 * manage the payment and refund of taxes using the same mechanisms OpenERP uses for other monetary transactions.

-Since the detailed tax structure is a mechanism for carrying out governments' policies, and the collection of taxes so critical to their authorities, tax requirements and reporting can be complex.
+Since the detailed tax structure is a mechanism for carrying out governments policies, and the collection of taxes so critical to their authorities, tax requirements and reporting can be complex.
 OpenERP has a flexible mechanism for handling taxation that can be configured to meet the requirements of many tax jurisdictions.

 The taxation mechanism can also be used to handle other tax-like financial transactions, such as royalties to authors based on the value of transactions through an account.